matsievskiysv/vimish-fold/README.md

 * good visual feedback: it's obvious which part of text is folded;

-* persistence by default: when you close file your folds don't disappear;
+* persistence by default: when you kill a buffer your folds don't disappear;

 * persistence scales well, you can work on hundreds of files with lots of folds without adverse effects;

-* it doesn't break indentation or something;
+* it does not break indentation;

 * folds can be toggled from folded state to unfolded and back very easily;